muhammedanask101/OpenPress/README.md

 Make sure you have the following installed:

 - [Node.js](https://nodejs.org/) (v14 or higher)
-- npm or yarn
+- pnpm
-- (Optional) MongoDB for local backend testing
+- MongoDB Database

----

-### Installation & Run

 #### 1️⃣ Clone the Repository